lambdaclass/concrete/docs/VALUE_MODEL.md

 ## Copy vs Linear

 - **Copy types** can be used multiple times and can be reassigned freely.
 Primitives, `&T`, raw pointers, and function pointers are always Copy.
 Structs and enums opt in with a `Copy` marker.
 - **Linear types** must be consumed exactly once.
 All structs and enums are linear by default.
 Branches must agree on consumption.
-Loops cannot consume linear variables from outer scope. **Linear variables cannot be reassigned** — one binding, one resource.
-Use a new binding instead.
+Loops cannot leave an outer linear variable consumed.
+A `mut` linear place may be rebound after its old value is consumed, but assigning over a live value is E0219.
+One lexical name denotes one binding; a linear place contains at most one live resource.

 ## References are second-class: they flow down, never up through returns